Exploiting polarization dependence in two dimensional coherent spectroscopy: examples of Ce$_2$Zr$_2$O$_7$ and Nd$_2$Zr$_2$O$_7$: Results for and

 In this section, we present predictions for the 2DCS responses detailed in Section \ref{sec:calculations} for the two rare earth pyrochlore magnets Ce$_2$Zr$_2$O$_7$ and Nd$_2$Zr$_2$O$_7$ in the presence of a sufficiently strong [110] field such that mean field theory predicts a CHAIN ground state.
 We examine the responses of both materials for the [110], [1$\bar{1}$0], and [001] polarization channels, and discuss the qualitatively different information provided by these different experiments about excitations in both systems.

 Where the Hamiltonian of each $\alpha$ or $\beta$ chain is tractable in the Hartree-Fock approximation, and $\theta=0$, analytical results are presented.
 Otherwise, a mixture of numerical results calculated using the matrix Pfaffian or perturbative methods discussed in Section \ref{subsec:lswt_and_ed} are employed.
 Note that while the matrix Pfaffian method is in principle numerically exact, we employ several approximations to the exact calculation to improve computation time, as described in Appendix \ref{sec:Pfaffian_Appendix}.
 These approximations give rise to a discrepancy in the global scale of the response of a factor of order one when compared to the exact calculation, but the functional form of the response in $\omega_t$ and $\omega_{\tau}$ is unchanged.
+Thus the arbitrary units scales of response functions presented in this section may differ between plots where different computation methods have been used.
+The scale of different panels within the same figure are however always directly comparable.